-In Cassandra 2.0, CQL supports an empty list of values in the IN clause, useful in Java Driver applications when passing empty arrays as arguments for the IN clause.
+In Cassandra 2.0 and later, CQL supports an empty list of values in the IN clause, useful in Java Driver applications when passing empty arrays as arguments for the IN clause.

 To delete an element from the map, use the DELETE command and enclose the timestamp of the element in square brackets: